Can Type 1 Diabetes Turn into Type 2?

 Can Type 1 Diabetes Turn into Type 2

 Understanding the differences and connections between type 1 and type 2 diabetes is crucial for anyone touched by this condition.
 We'll jump into the science behind diabetes, debunk common myths, and provide you with clear, accurate information.
-Join us as we explore this intriguing question together.

 The Difference Between Type 1 and Type 2 Diabetes